National Park Service: History

 On March 3, 1933, President Herbert Hoover signed the Reorganization Act of 1933.
 The act gave the president the authority to transfer national monuments from one governmental department to another.
-Later that summer, the new president, Franklin D. Roosevelt, made use of this power after NPS Deputy Director Horace M. Albright suggested that the NPS, rather than the War Department should manage historic American Civil War sites.
+Later that summer, new president Franklin D. Roosevelt made use of this power after NPS Deputy Director Horace M. Albright suggested that the NPS, rather than the War Department, should manage historic American Civil War sites.

 President Roosevelt agreed and issued two executive orders to implement the reorganization.
 These two executive orders transferred to the NPS all of the War Department's historic sites as well as national monuments that the Department of Agriculture had managed and parks in and around Washington, D.C. that an independent federal office had previously operated.

-The demand for parks after the end of the World War II left the parks overburdened with demands that the NPS could not meet.
+The popularity of the parks after the end of the World War II left them overburdened with demands that the NPS could not meet.
 In 1951, Conrad Wirth became director of the NPS and began to bring park facilities up to the standards that the public was expecting.
 In 1952, with the support of President Dwight D. Eisenhower, Wirth began Mission 66, a ten-year effort to upgrade and expand park facilities for the 50th anniversary of the Park Service.
 New parks were added to preserve unique resources and existing park facilities were upgraded and expanded.

 In 1966, as the Park Service turned 50 years old, emphasis began to turn from just saving great and wonderful scenery and unique natural features to making parks accessible to the public.
 Director George Hartzog began the process with the creation of the National Lakeshores and then National Recreation Areas.

 Resource stewardship policies

 1963: The Leopold Report

 A 1963 report titled "Wildlife Management in the National Parks" was prepared by a five-member advisory board on Wildlife Management, appointed by United States Secretary of the Interior Stewart Udall.
-This report came to be referred to in later years for its chairman and principal author, A. Starker Leopold.
+In later years, this report came to be referred to by its chairman and principal author, A. Starker Leopold.
 The Leopold Report was just fourteen pages in length, but it set forth ecosystem management recommendations that would guide parks policy until it was revisited in 2012.

 The Leopold Report was the first concrete plan for managing park visitors and ecosystems under unified principles.
 Park management issues and controversies addressed in this report included the difficulties of managing elk populations in Yellowstone National Park and how "overprotection from natural ground fires" in California's Sequoia National Park, Kings Canyon National Park, and Yosemite National Park had begun to threaten groves of Giant Sequoia with catastrophic wildfires.
-The report also established an historical baseline that read, "The goal of managing the national parks and monuments should be to preserve, or where necessary to recreate, the ecologic scene as viewed by the first European visitors."
-This baseline would guide ecological restoration in national parks until a climate change adaptation policy, "Resist-Adapt-Direct," was established in 2021.
+The report also established a historical baseline that read, "The goal of managing the national parks and monuments should be to preserve, or where necessary to recreate, the ecologic scene as viewed by the first European visitors."
+This baseline would guide ecological restoration in national parks until a climate change adaptation policy, "Resist-Adapt-Direct", was later established in 2021.